 We have an SSL Duality.
-My partner chose that partly because of it's integration with Pro Tools and its mix possibilities.
-When we do tracking, we can use our Neve 1073 preamps or Shadow Hills gear if we want that sound, but on other things we use the SSL compressors and pre-amps, and we go straight into Pro Tools using Antelope's Orion 32 A-D converters.
+My partner chose that partly because of its integration with Pro Tools and its mix possibilities.
+When we do tracking, we can use our Neve 1073 pre-amps or Shadow Hills gear if we want that sound, but on other things we use the SSL compressors and pre-amps, and we go straight into Pro Tools using Antelope’s Orion 32 A-D converters.

-Also, we decided to go with their smaller Zen Tour interfaces for our project rooms.
-They're like blown up Apollo Twins, but have twice the inputs and outputs, and more headphone amps.
+We decided to go with Antelope’s smaller Zen Tour interfaces for our project rooms.
+They’re like blown up Apollo Twins, but have twice the inputs and outputs, and more headphone amps.
 Also, their DSP systems allow you to have plugins on each unit, so anyone who comes through here with their laptop has access to great plugins like emulations of the Neve 1073 and 1076 that are already set up on the mic channels in all our project rooms.
 Also those interfaces are both Thunderbolt and USB, which serves PC users.